luau-lang/site/next/src/content/docs/getting-started/syntax.md

 ---
-permalink: /syntax
-title: Syntax
+title: Luau Syntax
-toc: true
+description: An informal reference for Luau's syntax by example.
 ---

 Luau uses the baseline [syntax of Lua 5.1](https://www.lua.org/manual/5.1/manual.html#2).
 For detailed documentation, please refer to the Lua manual, this is an example: